 Claims-made insurance policies have a retroactive date and usually a tail coverage period after the period ends; however, claims must be made within the coverage period to be covered by that policy.
 With occurrence policies, the claim can be made after the policy period is over, so long as the loss occurs during the policy period.

 Occurrence policies may be more expensive since the claim can be reported at any time after the policy period ends, and there is no actual time limit.
 Independence Anesthesia offers affordable Claims-Made insurance.
 If you are looking for occurrence insurance, we may be able to suggest some resources to seek that individually.

 Depending on what group or facility it was submitted to, you can send a letter to the agency requesting that they release you.
 However, it is normally up to that agency to notify the hospital or group of the release.
 They can sometimes simply choose not to.
 This is unfortunate and the best reason to go with an agency with longevity and strong provider relationships like Independence Anesthesia.
 We will never submit you to a job without fully disclosing the details to you and gaining your permission to submit.

 This is a significant concern during major health crises, but also during normal times.
-Locum tenens CRNAs are paid for hours worked.
+Locum tenens Anesthesiologists and CRNAs are paid for hours worked.
 There is unemployment insurance available from outside insurance agencies.
 And, of course, if you are running an LLC and paying yourself W2, that is an added advantage there.

 Providers are understandably concerned about getting locked into a rough assignment for an extended period.
 Nearly all our contracts have a 30-day out built in.
 If you don’t wish to stay there, you work the 30 days after giving notice, and you can move on to your next assignment with us – no harm/no foul.